CivicActions/guidebook/practice-areas/project-management/mods-and-extensions.md

 ## What is the difference between a contract MOD and an Extension?

 Contract Modifications (MOD) are required for any change to the original document, e.g. adjustments to the following:

--key personnel
+- key personnel
--scope
+- scope
--deliverables
+- deliverables
--contract amount
+- contract amount

-Contract Extensions generally involve retaining the contractual language yet adjusting the given dates, e.g., for <b>option terms</b> or <b>option years</b>.
+Contract Extensions generally involve retaining the contractual language yet adjusting the given dates (e.g., for option terms or option years).

 ## Contractual changes